hanneshayashi/gsm-powershell/README.md

 Import-Module ./GSM.psm1
 ```

-Afterwards, you should have PowerShell-Commandlets for all [GSM commands](https://gsm.hayashi-ke.online/gsm), like
+Afterwards, you should have PowerShell commandlets for all [GSM commands](https://gsm.hayashi-ke.online/gsm), like

 ```powershell
 List-GSMUsers